sraaphorst/sudoku-stochastic/README.md

 Additionally, statistics and proper logging need to be added.

-Finally, I would like to add generic C++ implementations of the following (maintained) list of algorithms and find new candidates for this list:
+Finally, I would like to add other generic C++ heuristic algorithms to the list that can be used to solve Sudoku and compare them.

-* Simulated annealing.